My crotchety Uncle Charlie was oddly jubilant the day I called to wish him a Happy 85th Birthday.

 For 57 agonizing days, she grinned and bore the humility and embarrassment of an even sillier and more full-of-himself husband.
 Rose’s 80th birthday began with a snide comment from Charlie about how he’d gotten a birthday card from the president.
 And she hadn’t.

 But the day was young.

 Rose made certain it was Charlie who picked up the mail that day.
-Sheepishly, and without comment, he placed Rose's mail on the dining room table.
+Sheepishly, and without comment, he placed Rose’s mail on the dining room table.
 Right there on top was a personal birthday card from Clinton.
-And just below, one from ex-president George Bush.
-There were personal birthday greetings, too, from Ronald Reagan, Jimmy Carter, even Gerald Ford.
-And more.
+Then one from ex-president George Bush.
+There were personal birthday greetings, too, from Ronald Reagan, Jimmy Carter, and Gerald Ford.

 Charlie silently withdrew to the garage, never again to smoke, belch or fart in Rose’s house.

-To receive a greeting from President Obama, send your request to the White House Greetings Office, Room 39, Eisenhower Executive Office Building, Washington, DC 20502.
-Fax 202-456-2461.
-Or go to http://usgovinfo.about.com/blgreetings.htm
+To receive a greeting from the President, send your request to the White House Greetings Office, Room 39, Eisenhower Executive Office Building, Washington, DC 20502.
+Fax 202.395.1232.

 Include the full name(s), address and title (Miss, Mrs., Ms., Mr.) of the recipient, plus the date and event being celebrated.
 Also, include your full name and phone number in case there are any questions.

-The White House Greetings Office will honor citizens with special presidential greetings and acknowledgments for 80th and subsequent birthdays, 50th and subsequent anniversaries, the birth of a child, Eagle Scout or Girl Scout Gold awards, weddings, bar mitzvahs and bat mitzvahs, and it will send sympathy cards for a death.
+The White House Greetings Office will honor citizens with special presidential greetings and acknowledgments for 80th and subsequent birthdays, 50th and subsequent anniversaries, the birth of a child, Eagle Scout or Girl Scout Gold awards, weddings, bar mitzvahs, and it will send sympathy cards for a death.